kth-gt/cb2442/lab/b1/readme.md

 bases, called contigs.
 A bioinformatician at the sequencing centre has already done the initial work.
 It is now up to you and your colleagues to find out as much as possible about this pathogen.
 The patients are counting on you!

-Preparation questions
+### Preparation questions

 We will start each lab discussing a few preparatory questions.
 You will not gain or lose points from them, but you might be called to discuss them in front of your classmates, so be prepared!

-i.
-What is genome annotation?
-What is its goal? ii.
-What is an Open Reading Frame?
-How does this relate to genome annotation? iii.
-What does it mean to “align two sequences”?
-What is the goal? iv.
-What is a p-value?
+1. What is genome annotation?
+What is its goal?
+1. What is an Open Reading Frame?
+How does this relate to genome annotation?
+1. What does it mean to “align two sequences”?
+What is the goal?
+1. What is a p-value?
 How is that different from an e-value (expectation value)?

 ## Lab Instructions